amunkharel/MobileAgents/README.md

 MOBILE AGENTS

-NOTE: Documentation might take up till Friday, November 8.
+NOTE: Documentation might take up till Wednesday, November 6.
 Coding finished already and you can see that from our commit history.

 1. HOW TO INITIATE PROGRAM